 Whether you're looking to take your family off-grid for a bit of Alaska Adventuring, or for a great fishing spot with your buddies with incredible bear-viewing—or if you’re even an artist looking for inspiration—this lodge made up of newly renovated log cabins offers a customized ideal of bliss.

 It’s about 180 miles from the nearest road and offers an idyllic perch for exploring both the wilderness of Lake Clark National Park, as well as other bucket-list destinations in Alaska.

 Passed Down Through Generations

 Today, the lodge attracts a variety of groups seeking Alaskan adventures: friends going on fishing trips, families looking for views and activities, company retreats, as well as artists who utilize the resort’s extensive woodshed and printmaking facilities.
-Even though there’s room for up to 15 guests at the lodge, Steve is dedicated to providing a custom experience and will not book more than one group at a time, whether they're coming as a family reunion or just a couple on honeymoon.
+Even though there’s room for up to 15 guests at the lodge, Chulitna Lodge is dedicated to providing a custom experience and will book few groups at a time to maintain a feeling of exclusivity and distance from the hustle and bustle of the outside world.

-Just getting here is an adventure worth the whole trip: You take a 40-minute flight from Anchorage—passing dozens of glaciers, waterfalls and volcanoes and going through a rugged mountain pass—and land on the dirt airstrip at Port Alsworth in Lake Clark National Park.
-There, Chulitna staff handle your luggage and board you on their comfortable boat for a 30-minute ride across Lake Clark—which is about six times the size of Manhattan—to the shores of Chulitna Lodge.
+Just getting here is an adventure worth the whole trip: You take a 40-minute flight from Anchorage—passing dozens of glaciers, waterfalls, and volcanoes and going through a rugged mountain pass—and land on the dirt airstrip at Port Alsworth in Lake Clark National Park.
+Chulitna staff handle your luggage and board you on their comfortable boat for a 30-minute ride across Lake Clark—about six times the size of Manhattan—to the shores of Chulitna Lodge.